 Depending on the circumstances of your injury, liable parties may include:

-- Negligent drivers: Motorists who speed, drive distracted, ignore traffic laws, or fail to yield can cause collisions that result in serious fractures.
+- Negligent drivers: Motorists who speed, drive distracted, ignore traffic laws, or fail to yield can cause collisions that result in fractures.

 - Employers: Companies that fail to maintain safe workplaces, provide proper training, or enforce safety rules may be responsible for work-related fractures.